Buyer-First Guide to Protecting Your Real Estate Investment

 Obtain EC for at least 20–30 years

-Cross-check with bank records if loans existed earlier
+Cross-verify with bank records if past loans existed

-🚫 Never rely on verbal assurances—only EC matters.
+🚫 Never rely on verbal assurances—only EC validates clean ownership during legal verification of property.

-Buying land without zoning clarity is one of the costliest mistakes.
+Buying land without zoning clarity is one of the costliest mistakes in legal verification of property.

 Residential / Commercial / Industrial zoning